napi-rs/string-escape-simd/README.md

 > [!NOTE]
 >
-> The `force_aarch64_generic` feature flag can be used to force use of the generic fallback on aarch64.
-This is useful for testing the generic fallback on aarch64 devices with smaller register numbers.
+> The `force_aarch64_neon` feature flag can be used to force use of the neon implementation on aarch64.
+This is useful for the benchmark.

 ## Benchmarks